 Polyester Mesh with Coating

-Installing a polyester reinforced mesh into a liquid top coating and then an additional silicone coating after the topcoat has cured.
+Installing a polyester-reinforced mesh into a liquid top coating and then an additional silicone coating after the topcoat has cured.

 To reinforce the seams, flashings, and penetrations with a self-adhering, reinforcing tape that would then receive a liquid topcoat.
 This process costs more, but it can save money on time and labor because it’s a quicker process for the contractor.

 The final application is the actual silicone coating.
-The Silicone Roof Coating is sprayed on or roller applied over the entire surface of the roof adding a seamless, waterproof layer to your commercial flat roof to protect the existing roof, repairs, and seams from water.
+The Silicone Roof Coating is sprayed on, or roller applied over the entire surface of the roof, adding a seamless, waterproof layer to your commercial flat roof to protect the existing roof, repairs, and seams from water.

-The number of layers and thickness of layers depend on the brand of material/manufacturer your contractor is using.
+The number of layers and thickness of layers depends on the brand of material/manufacturer your contractor is using.
 Some manufacturers allow one coat of silicone, while others require two.
 Different manufacturers will offer contractor certifications, so ask your contractor what brands they use and if they are certified/licensed by their preferred manufacturers.

 After the Silicone Roof Coating is applied and completed, it will be inspected by a 3rd party to ensure that the silicone was properly applied to the manufacturer’s specifications.
 When the roof coating passes the inspection, the warranty will be issued to the facility owner/manager.

 The cost of the warranty is determined by the length of the warranty and the manufacturer.
 Warranties are usually 10-20 years long.

 So, there you have it.
 For an average 20,000 sq. foot commercial roof, it will usually cost between $4.00 and $8.00 per square foot in materials and labor to install a typical Silicone Roof Coating System.